-Scatter plots and percentile rank charts for coarse reject split duplicate gold, silver, zinc, and lead data are presented in Figure 12.5 to 12.8 respectively.
-Relatively good correlation is seen between course reject splits for silver, lead, and zinc with 79%, 81% and 90%, respectively, of duplicate pairs having a half absolute relative difference of less than 10%.
-Gold values for course reject splits were less well correlated with 66% of duplicate pairs having a half absolute relative difference of less than 10%.
+Scatter plots and percentile rank charts for coarse reject split duplicate gold, silver, zinc, and lead data are presented 12.5 to 12.8 respectively.
+Relatively good correlation is seen between coarse reject splits for silver, lead, and zinc with 84%, 84% and 92%, respectively, of duplicate pairs having a half absolute relative difference of less than 10%.